 2020.
-The inaugural public engagement summer tour series of the TOGETHER Tablecloth Quilt kicked off during the Black Lives Matter Juneteenth Celebration Rally.
-In the spirit of the original use of the object, the collection of stitch-assembled dinner tablecloths were offered as a safe and comfortable space for first-gathering attendees to rest together, fellowship together, and prepare minds prior to messages of unity, equity and hope from inspiring guest speakers.
-At the conclusion, participants perform the task of neatly folding the tablecloth in unison and in UNITY.
+The inaugural public engagement summer tour series with the TOGETHER tablecloth assemblage piece kicked off during the Black Lives Matter Juneteenth Celebration Rally.
+In the spirit of the original use of the object, the collection of edge-to-edge horizontally stitched dinner tablecloths were a designated safe and comfortable space for early-gathering attendees to rest together, fellowship together, and prepare minds prior to messages of unity, equity and hope from inspiring guest speakers.
+At the conclusion, multiple participants perform the task of neatly folding the tablecloth in unison and in UNITY.

 Recipe Storytelling at Lawndale Community Center, Chicago, IL

 2016.
 In this workshop featuring Black and LatinX Seniors at the Lawndale Christian Community Center located on the west side of Chicago, residents share colorful stories of the past, present and future through the lens of their personal recipe specialties.
 Their handwritten recipe texts were compiled into a recipe cookbooklet, with some of the recipes actually prepared and shared amongst participants.
 There was lots of laughter, tears, and surprising cultural revelations along the way.
 The recipes proved to be a map of rich cultural history.

 Object Storytelling: Appropriating the AIC Museum

 2017.
 A group of high school student writers from Baker College-Prep High School, located on Chicago's south side were tasked to appropriate a museum's food-based art collection, of which to assign their own speculative narrative.
 The results were a journey of personal revelations, insight, and catharsis.